 cables under the sea, twentyfirst century people have access to an entire technological world.
 Through Instagram and the pursuit of being trendy, part of our identity has become dependent on the reactions of others.
-We can manipulate and create a selfimage that we are comfortable sharing with the world through filters and editing.
+We can manipulate and create a selfimage that we are comfortable with the world through filters and editing.
 We are even willing to abuse the natural world through selfish thinking to achieve this goal.
 Introspection slowly morphs into loneliness when we become dependent on the approval of outside observers.

 Have we invited a thief into our lives?
 A thief who has stolen away intimacy with God and His creation?
-An intimate experience with God or nature should not feed the flame of social anxiety, but rather should encourage the pursuit of truth and beauty.
+An intimate experience with God or nature should not feed the flame of social anxiety, but rather others."

+"Through Instagram and the pursuit of being trendy, part of our identity has become dependent on the reactions of should encourage the pursuit of truth and beauty.
 Thanks to #Adventure, experiences in nature have the tendency to become a competition rather than an affirmation of the inherent worth that people and nature have.
 Nature exists whether I pause to photograph it or not.